-Includes flood control improvements at Berryessa Creek, Wrigley Creek, and Scott Creek, in addition to creek improvements and environmental mitigation at Wrigley Creek and Lower Penitencia Creek.
+Includes flood control improvements at Berryessa, Wrigley, Scott Creeks and Line B, as well as creek improvements and environmental mitigation at Wrigley and Lower Penitencia Creeks.

 Montague Expressway will also be widened and flood improvements made near the intersection of South Milpitas Boulevard in conjunction with SVBX.